smcgdub/Discover-Ireland-MS2-Project/testing.md

 **CAUSE:**

-From what ive been able to find its an error that is generated when a user tried to complete the form using auto complete.
-This also seems to be specific to browsers.
-It appears on Google Chrome and Opera.
-It didn't appear on Firefox.
+From what ive been able to establish this is being caused when a user uses the auto complete function in their browser to complete the form.

 **SOLUTION: ON GOING**

-I have tried a number of solutions however none of them seem to have been successful.
 I came across this post from W3 docs [click here](https://www.w3docs.com/snippets/html/how-to-disable-browser-autocomplete-and-autofill-on-html-form-and-input-fields.html) that gave 4 or 5 different solutions you can use to disable autocomplete.
-I have tried every one of them without success.
+I have tried every one of the solutions listed without success.

-However i do know these options do work because as part of the testing i created an input filed at the base of the contact us form (Screenshot below)
+However i do know that these options do work because as part of the testing i created an input filed at the base of the contact us form to test (Screenshot below)

 ![Image of autofill function error message console results](assets/readme-images/contact-us-test-field.png)

-When i click on this form and start typing the auto complete function doesn't pre populate the form.
-However, when i click on the first name field in the form the information does auto populate (Screenshot below)
+When i click on this input and start typing the auto complete function doesn't pre populate the form.
+However, when i click on the first name field in the contact us form the information does auto populate (Screenshot below)

 ![Image of autofill function error message console results](assets/readme-images/contact-us-error-2.png)